-NAME SYNTAX DESCRIPTION playSound playSound(String name) Plays the sounds in the given file on the client.
+NAME SYNTAX DESCRIPTION openURL openURL(String url) Opens a URL in the default browser on the client. playSound playSound(String name) Plays the sounds in the given file on the client.
 Only .wav files are supported; no external libraries are required. playSound playSound(double hz, int millis) Plays a signal at a given frequency hz and with given duration millis in milliseconds on the client.